hartwigmedical/actin/molecular/README.md

 ## Interpretation of drivers and annotation with treatment evidence and external trials

-#### 1. Annotation of mutations and characteristics
+Every molecular test (regardless of ORANGE or non-ORANGE) is interpreted and annotated with treatment evidence and external trials.

-#### Additional gene annotation
+### Interpretation of drivers

-Every variant, copy number and disruption is annotated with `geneRole`, `proteinEffect` and `isAssociatedWithDrugResistance`.
-Furthermore, every fusion is annotated with `proteinEffect` and `isAssociatedWithDrugResistance`.
+Every variant, copy number and disruption is annotated with `geneRole`, `proteinEffect` and `isAssociatedWithDrugResistance` from the SERVE database.
+In addition, every fusion is annotated with `proteinEffect` and `isAssociatedWithDrugResistance`.

-The annotation algo tries to find the best matching entry from SERVE's mapping of the `CKB_EVIDENCE` database as follows:
+The annotation algo finds the best matching entry from SERVE's mapping of the `CKB` sourced database as follows:

 - For variants the algo searches in the following order:
   - Is there a hotspot match for the specific variant?
 If yes, use hotspot annotation.